 Press this control to activate the alarm.
+The alarm will only operate if the ignition is in the OFF position.

 To deactivate the alarm, press the control again or turn the ignition to ACC or ON.

 This device complies with part 15 of the FCC rules and with RS-210 of Industry Canada.
 Operation is subject to the following two conditions: (1) This device may not cause harmful interference, and (2) This device must accept any interference received, including interference that may cause undesired operation.